LMD-nat/PICCBI/README.md

 # PICCBI
-Devine, S., Germain, N., Ehrlich, S. &amp; Eppinger, B. (under review).
+Devine, S., Germain, N., Ehrlich, S. &amp; Eppinger, B. (in press in Psychological Science).
 Changes in the prevalence of thin bodies biases young women's judgements about body size

 ## What's in this repository?